Egotheism

-Egotheism or autotheism (from Greek autos, 'self', and theos, 'god') is the belief in the divinity of oneself or the potential for self-deification.
+Egotheism, or autotheism (from Greek εαυτός, and θεός), is the belief in the divinity of oneself or the potential for self-deification.
 This concept has appeared in various philosophical, religious, and cultural contexts throughout history, emphasizing the immanence of the divine or the individual's potential to achieve a godlike state.
 While critics often interpret autotheism as self-idolatry or hubris, proponents view it as a form of spiritual enlightenment or personal transcendence.

 History

 Ancient religions

-Autotheistic beliefs can be traced back to ancient civilizations, where rulers and individuals were often deified.
+Autotheistic beliefs can be traced back to ancient civilizations, in which rulers and individuals were often deified.
 In ancient Egypt, pharaohs were declared gods during their reigns, merging their political and spiritual authority.

-In Indian Philosophy, identification of the self (atman) with the ultimate reality (Brahman), expressed in the phrase aham Brahmāsmi ("I am Brahman").
+In Indian philosophy, identification of the self (atman) with the ultimate reality (Brahman), is expressed in the phrase aham brahmāsmi (lit.
+'I am Brahman').
 This reflects the idea that divinity resides inherently within the self and can be realized through spiritual awakening.
 Similarly, Jainism teaches that one who extinguishes all of their karma becomes a tirthankara with godlike knowledge and powers.

-Medieval to Enlightenment
+Middle Ages to the Enlightenment

 In medieval Christianity, certain heterodox groups, such as the Adamites, believed in self-deification.

 Early individuals who declared themselves to be gods include the English prophet John Robins and Danilo Filipov, who led a heterodox Quaker cult in Russia.

 During the Protestant Reformation, Henry VIII was accused of autolatry for asserting his authority over the Church of England, effectively positioning himself as the supreme spiritual authority.

-In the 18th century, Enlightenment thinker Jean-Jacques Rousseau proposed the idea of a civil religion to unify society, which critics accused of encouraging self-worship among citizens.
+In the 18th century, Age of Enlightenment thinker Jean-Jacques Rousseau proposed a civil religion for French society, which critics accused of encouraging self-worship among citizens.